 Discernment is a good thing — an essential thing in the Christian life.
 But there’s also discernment gone wrong, something Pastor John addressed in his sermon on Romans 16:17.
 What follows is a clip from the sermon, “Watch Out for Those Who Lead You Away from the Truth,” preached on November 5, 2006.
 Here’s what Pastor John said:

-A thought is that it is like one of those dogs, they are beagles usually, who are trained to sniff out drugs at the airport.
-And they are trained, maybe—I don’t know.
-I have never seen one on his off hours—they are trained so completely to sniff out drugs that that is all they do is sniff out drugs.
-If you come into their house they just go sniffing at you, sniffing at your purse and sniffing at your pockets and sniffing at anything you have in your hands.
-Well, this is not a way to welcome people in the Church.
+It is like one of those dogs — they are beagles usually — who are trained to sniff out drugs at the airport.
+And they are trained so completely to sniff out drugs that all they do is sniff out drugs.
+If you come into their house, they just go sniffing at you — sniffing at your purse and sniffing at your pockets and sniffing at anything you have in your hands.
+Well, this is not the way to welcome people in the church.

-So it is possible to be come so obsessed, to be so trained in drug sniffing that all you do is sniff drugs, I mean, sniff trying to find them.
+It is possible to become so obsessed — to be so trained in drug sniffing — that all you do is sniff out drugs.

 And I don’t want us to go there as a church.
 I don’t want to be there as a person.
 When I read the book of Romans and step back and look at the whole book, Paul pauses in chapters 3 and 6, and in chapter 8, and draws attention to the mess people are making of his teaching: “Continue in sin that grace may abound” (see Romans 6:1).
 But in the big picture, Romans is just a magnificent display of the work of God in Christ for our salvation.